amitgoswami1027/UdacityNanodegree-aws-cloud-architect/README.md

 * Files in existing buckets are not replicated automatically, all subsequently uploaded files will be replicated.
 * Delete markers are not replicated.

+### CLOUDFRONT (CDN)
+* Edge Location - This is the location where content will be cached.
+This is seperate to AWS Region /AZ.
+* ORIGIN - This is basically the source of all the files that CDN will distribute.
+This can be S3,EC2, elastic load balancer of Route53.
+* Distribution (Name given to CDN which consist of collection of edge locations) can be web distribution or RTMP - Media Streaming distribution.
+* Objects are cached to TTL (Time to Live)

+### STORAGE GATEWAY
+* Its is a service that connects on-premise software appliance with cloud based storage to provide seamless and secure integration between organization on-premise IT environment and AWS storage infrastructure.
+* File Gateways, Volume Gateways- Cached volumes, Volume Gateways- Tape Volumes(VTL)